 A dental bridge will give back natural function and aesthetics when designed and placed by an experienced restorative dentist.
-Whatever your needs may be, Dr. Joseph Thompson can provide experienced dental care and a lasting result.
+Whatever your needs, Dr. Joseph Thompson can provide experienced dental care and a lasting result.

 Dr. Thompson will evaluate all aspects of your oral health and the stability of your bite before recommending treatment options to restore lost teeth.

 The process for the placement of a dental bridge will vary depending on whether dental implants are being used to secure the bridge.
-If dental implants are being placed we will schedule and complete the surgical phase and allow several weeks or months time for proper healing of the gums and soft tissues.
+If dental implants are being placed, we will schedule and complete the surgical phase and allow several weeks or months to heal the gums and soft tissues properly.
 The next step is to take impressions and begin the design of your new teeth.

 If your existing natural teeth are being used to anchor the bridge, Dr. Thompson will remove enough tooth structure to accommodate the placement of dental crowns as part of the bridge.
 The dentist takes dental impressions that the lab uses to design your new bridge.
 It blends in perfectly with your smile.